One of the biggest changes that businesses have had to tackle during this time has been moving a vast workforce into a home working setting.

 Working from home can also make it more challenging for a deaf employee.
 Making it difficult to ask questions about their work or the business in general.

 This is especially relevant right now.
-Where employees are having to take on other responsibilities as colleagues are either furloughed or busier than usual.
+Where employees have to take on other responsibilities as colleagues are either furloughed or busier than usual.

 How to use tech